PeterXiao/tinykv/README.md

 - `scheduler`: implementation of the TinyScheduler which is responsible for managing TinyKV nodes and for generating timestamps.
 - `log`: log utility to output log base	on level.

-### Course material
+### Course materials

-Please follow the course material to learn the background knowledge and finish code step by step.
+Please follow the course materials to learn the background knowledge and finish code step by step.

 - [Project1 - StandaloneKV](doc/project1-StandaloneKV.md)
 - [Project2 - RaftKV](doc/project2-RaftKV.md)